drinkbird/drinkbird.github.io/about.md

 ## Short Bio

-Tasos Piotopoulos (Anastasios) is a professional software engineer and aspiring technical architect with over 12 years of industry experience.
-He blogs at drinkbird.com, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.
+Tasos Piotopoulos is a professional software engineer and aspiring technical architect with a track record of building hassle-free enterprize cloud solutions and a passion for helping others step up their engineering game.

+He has been working in the software industry since 2005, and nowadays he blogs at drinkbird.com, creates tutorials, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.

-Over the years, Tasos has been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
-He has a master's degree in Software Engineering and Ubiquitous Computing from University College Dublin, and he currently works at Jet.com and Walmart.com as a Senior Software Engineer.
+His Master's degree is in Software Engineering and Ubiquitous Computing, from University College Dublin, and he currently works at jet.com / Walmart eCommerce as a Squad Lead and Senior Software Engineer.

 ![Tasos Piotopoulos]({{ site.baseurl }}/assets/media/drinkbird_shot.jpg)